by Pine Cove

 What if my camper has a dog allergy?

-Much like our horse program, we pay attention to the needs of each camper and will find alternatives for them to continue having serious fun while at camp!
+Just like with everything else at Pine Cove, we pay attention to the needs of each camper!
+We are happy to find alternatives for campers who have allergies or other issues with dogs so they can continue having serious fun while at camp!

 Where do the puppies go at the end of the summer?

 We will host a silent auction and find each puppy a loving family.
-All proceeds will go to our scholarship program.
+All profits will go to our scholarship program.
+The auction will begin on May 24, and will end on July 29.
+Puppies need to be picked up from camp on August 1.

 What can you tell me about the parents?